 Nine times out of ten, there are many self-employed individuals that will feel like they are stuck when it comes to taxes.
 Most of them are transitioning from the typical 9-to-5 life that required W2 forms and 1040s.
 So it can be a bit of a shell shock.

 While OnlyFans should not be considered a source of primary income, it is still taxable as self-employed income.
 So it would be wise to do your research first if you wish.
-Alternatively, you can consider speaking to a tax expert who will provide you with the necessary advice on how to go about filing taxes.
+Alternatively, you can consider speaking to a tax expert who will provide you with the necessary advice on how to go about filing taxes, tax planning and long-term wealth strategies.

 Anyone who is not a tax expert might figure this out already.
 The more money you make, there’s a good chance that you’ll pay more in taxes.
 This is common in most countries.